tgrassi/prizmo/README.md

 ## :hammer: Compile and run
 ### Call from Fortran
-The example `models/disk/main.f90` is written in FORTRAN and simulates a static disk.
+Fortran is the default assumption (since the PRIZMO backend is written in Fortran).
+The Makefile is designed to use `main.f90` as the main program.

 ```
 cp models/disk/* .